didof/lazy-loading-with-hooks/README.md

 ### Recap

-In the previous post I built a React component Image that receives two sources, one for a low resolution version of the image and one for the high resolution one.
+In the previous post, I built a React component Image that receives two sources, one for a low-resolution version of the image and one for the high-resolution one.
 Shows the former, which is promptly replaced by the latter as soon as its download is complete.

 ### Abstract

-A further performance improvement is to start the download of the high resolution image only when the component is in view.
+A further performance improvement is to start the download of the high-resolution image only when the component is in view.
-Still with a view to **modern React**, I build a custom hook which, having received a ref associated with an HTML element, uses the **IntersectionObserver API** to evaluate if the element is in view
+Still, with a view to **modern React**, I build a custom hook which, having received a ref associated with an HTML element, uses the **IntersectionObserver API** to evaluate if the element is in view

 ### Process